 Your cat would like to claim the entire territory as her own, so you will need to have scratching posts in several places (more on location in a minute).

-Moreover, having multiple scratching posts allows you to experiment with types of posts and see which ones she likes best.
+Moreover, having multiple scratching posts allows you to experiment with the types of posts and see which ones she likes best.

 Cats almost always prefer to scratch big surfaces - which means large scratching posts.